- 1 Devices and Applications

 They require a mounting system to be worn and used effectively.
 So you need a helmet or a HALO mounting system to hold the goggles in place over our eyes.

 They cover both eyes and come together in the center giving you single viewing output.
 This confines your vision and can mess with depth perception since it limits your peripheral vision.

 Walking around with goggles constantly take some practice to move smoothly and comfortably.
 Goggles tend to be more comfortable for extended use than monoculars and have a dedicated fan base.

 Goggles are the ideal choice if you plan to walk while using a night vision device.
 It allows users to explore, patrol, and protect themselves at night.
 Plus, you can easily carry a rifle or bow with them.
-Check out our detailed guide on choosing the best night vision goggles.

 A monocular is a single piece night vision device.
 It can be handheld, attached to a helmet or HALO mount, or even attached to a tripod for comfortable extended viewing.

 To be worn as an active vision device, it needs to be limited to 1x.
 Trying to move with a magnified optic as your main vision method is dangerous and can most likely get you hurt.

 Monocular vs Goggles